 Elinor Bunin Munroe Film Center

-The Film Center, named after the late Film Society board member, and award-winning filmmaker and designer Elinor Bunin Munroe, was part of the 16-acre Lincoln Center campus redevelopment and designed by David Rockwell and Rockwell Group who also collaborated with Diller Scofidio + Renfro on the exterior.
+The Film Center, named after the late Film at Lincoln Center board member, and award-winning filmmaker and designer Elinor Bunin Munroe, was part of the 16-acre Lincoln Center campus redevelopment and designed by David Rockwell and Rockwell Group who also collaborated with Diller Scofidio + Renfro on the exterior.
 The 17,500 square foot venue houses 2 theaters, an amphitheater, and a café.
 The 140-seat Francesca Beale Theater shows specialty film releases, and the intimate 85-seat Howard Gilman Theater screens a combination of new film releases and special programs.
 The Amphitheater, with a 152” Panasonic Plasma screen (the largest of its kind on public display in the country) houses lectures, panels and educational programs.
 An ATM is available in the lobby.

-► The Film Center enables the Film Society to offer the public a complete cultural experience – the opportunity to see films; experience installations, emerging digital technologies and digital art which will be featured in the amphitheater; participate in lectures and panels; attend live presentations and performances, and midnight programs; visit a Wi-Fi equipped café open throughout the day from early morning breakfasts to late night snacks; and find a setting to gather together with friends and families or encounter other culturally minded visitors.
+► The Film Center enables Film at Lincoln Center to offer the public a complete cultural experience – the opportunity to see films; experience installations, emerging digital technologies and digital art which will be featured in the amphitheater; participate in lectures and panels; attend live presentations and performances, and midnight programs; visit a Wi-Fi equipped café open throughout the day from early morning breakfasts to late night snacks; and find a setting to gather together with friends and families or encounter other culturally minded visitors.

 ► The Film Center is equipped with the latest internet technology to facilitate real-time participation and interaction at an international level, making it uniquely accessible in global terms.
-The Elinor Bunin Munroe Film Center, a collaboration between the Film Society and Lincoln Center, is a state-of-the-art, interactive media destination with acoustic and aesthetic elements.
+The Elinor Bunin Munroe Film Center, a collaboration between Film at Lincoln Center, is a state-of-the-art, interactive media destination with acoustic and aesthetic elements.
 David Rockwell and the Rockwell Group artfully turned existing, underutilized office space and a parking garage into a series of street-level spaces that will catch the eye of visitors with cinema-inspired design and the comforts of modern theaters.